modelviewer/modelviewerloader/README.md

 Ensure your Wi-Fi connection is stable and all project geometry in AutoCAD is converted to MESH.<br/>
 2.  **Model scale or location incorrect?** <br/>
 Verify that units are set correctly in AutoCAD.
+3.  **Is the model taking too long to load?** <br/>
+To improve loading times, try reducing the size of your DXF file.
+When converting objects to MESH in AutoCAD using the MESHOPTIONS command, aim to decrease the polygon count.
+This will help the model load faster.
+Keep in mind that loading speed can also be affected by your Wi-Fi connection.